 During the tour, we request our hotels to get ready your rooms for time of your arrival, especially, if you arrive prior to standard check-in time.
 Nevertheless, this is not always possible.
 In this case, you just store your luggage in that hotel storage room and you can explore around your new destination in between.

-A kind of luggage you need to take with depends on a kind of tour you plan to undertake, a part of the country you like to visit, a year season and a length of your trip.
-In general, you should pack as lightly as possible because you carry your own luggage during most of our tours (however, there are not long walking distances – up to 30 minutes).
+A kind of luggage you need to take will depends on what kind of tour you are planning to undertake.
+But this is not the only thing to take in count, also what part of the country you would like to visit, the season and how long I wish to be in this country.
+In general, it is advisable to pack as lightly as is possible because remember you will carry your own luggage during most of the tours.
 We recommend you to keep weight of your luggage under 10 kg (22 lb.).

 Most of travelers use a suitcase.
 However, a big backpack would be more suitable.
 In any case, please do not forget a small rucksack that you will need for daily travels (to carry your bottled water, camera, snacks, etc.).
 It is better to avoid a wheeled luggage and use luggage with shoulder straps.

-If you plan to visit Peruvian mountains (Andean mountain range or Altiplano), then we recommend you to take some trousers suitable for hiking, shorts, T-shirts and trekking shoes for the days; and sweaters, fleeces, hats, scarves and warm jackets for the nights.
+But if you plan to visit Peruvian mountains (Andean mountain range), we recommend you to take some trousers suitable for hiking, shorts, T-shirts and trekking shoes for the days; and sweaters, fleeces, hats, scarves and warm jackets for the nights.
 You also should take a sun protection cream, sun glasses and in some cases, mosquito repellent (depending on a route chosen).
-It is very convenient to have a light rain-gear available in a daypack (e.g. a waterproof poncho or jacket and/or waterproof trousers) as weather changes quickly and rains can suddenly occur.
-For more details, please check the below link of “What to Bring on the Inca Trail Expedition Tour”.
+It is very convenient to have a light rain-gear available in a daypack (waterproof poncho or jacket and/or waterproof trousers) as weather changes quickly and rains can suddenly occur.

 This tour involves the wonderful Manu National Park.
 This park is located in the district of Kosñipata in Cusco and in Madre de Dios.
 This tour allows you to experience the beauty of the high Andes, the Manu Cloud Forest, Manu National Park and Blanquillo Areas where you can watch the beautiful flora and fauna.
 Manu Extreme Biodiversity

 This tour takes you to the High Andes, the Manu Cloud Forest and Manu Blaquillo area.
-In this tour you’re going to explore the flora and fauna of the Peruvian Rainforest, experience breathtaking experiences on the jungle and you’re going to be able to see the flora and fauna of this place.
-This exploration increases the chance of spotting many rare species found within the Manu.
-Manu Park Iosphere
+In this tour you’re going to explore the flora and fauna of the Peruvian Rainforest, experience the breathtaking adventures on the jungle and you’re going to be able to see the flora and fauna of this place.
+This exploration increases the chances to see many rare species found within the Manu.
+Manu Park Biosphere

 This alternative tour involves a visit of the Peruvian Amazon Rainforest, a 4 day Lares Trek to Machu Picchu and then a visit of the Titicaca Lake.
 On the Peruvian Amazon Rainforest you can watch the wonderful Flora and Fauna that Peru gives.
 On the Lares trek you’re going to see ancient ruins and then visit one of the wonders of the world, Machu Picchu.
 After that you head to Cusco and then to Puno to visit the highest navigable Lake in the world, Lake Titicaca.
 Peru Amazon and Lares Trek